grantiguess/redstringuireact/GIT_FEDERATION.md

 **Impact**: Users can work entirely with local files, or enable Git for collaboration, or use both.
 Storage options are additive, not exclusive.
 Git federation is a feature you opt into, not a requirement.

+### File Handle Synchronization Fix (2025-01)

+**Problem**: File handles were being stored in `universeBackend.fileHandles` but `universeManager.loadFromLocalFile()` was looking in `universeManager.fileHandles` - two separate Maps!
+This caused "No file handle available" errors on universe refresh/reload.

+**Solution**: When storing a file handle, now store it in BOTH `universeBackend.fileHandles` AND `universeManager.fileHandles` so both services can access it.

+**Code Changes**: `src/services/universeBackend.js` (line 1199)
+- Added `universeManager.fileHandles.set(universeSlug, fileHandle);` to `setFileHandle()` method
+- File handles now accessible to both backend and manager

+**Impact**: Local file data now persists correctly across universe switches and page refreshes.
+The UI correctly shows linked local files after refresh.

 ## Roadmap Highlights

 - Additional providers (GitLab/Gitea) using the same provider interface